ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-24-the-sql-i-love-part-1-scanning-large-table.md

 **What's your method of scanning large tables?**

-**Do you remember any other purpose of using offset on the primary key?**
+**Do you remember any other purpose of using keyset pagination like in Solution #3?**

 <a href="http://use-the-index-luke.com/no-offset">
    <img src="http://use-the-index-luke.com/static/no-offset-banner-468x60.white.-ImIEcEh.png" width="468" height="60"